An overview of hand anatomy, including:

 The bones of the hand

-Proximal to the hand are the 8 carpal bones.
+Proximal to the hand there are 8 carpal bones.

 The trapezium articulates with the first metacarpal (hence ‘trapezium with the thumb’), next to which lies the trapezoid.